fritzo/pomagma/README.md

 in an **atlas** of 10<sup>3</sup>-10<sup>5</sup> basic programs.
 The more basic programs in an atlas, the more accurate pomagma's analysis will be.
-Pomagma ships with a tiny default atlas of ~2000 basic programs.
+Pomagma ships with a tiny pre-built atlas of ~2000 basic programs.

-To get a large prebuilt atlas, put your AWS credentials in the environment and
+To get a large pre-built atlas, put your AWS credentials in the environment and

     pomagma pull                  # downloads latest atlas from S3 bucket